-In line with the National Strategic Action Plan’s (the Action Plan) Research and Data Pillar, RVA supports the need for high quality collaborative research that is person-centred and positively impacts the lives of Australians living with a rare disease.
-Therefore, RVA welcomes genuine partnerships with groups planning or undertaking research that addresses the core principles as outlined in the Action Plan.
+In line with the National Strategic Action Plan for Rare Diseases’ (the Action Plan) Research and Data Pillar, Rare Voices Australia (RVA) supports the need for high quality collaborative research that is person-centred and positively impacts the lives of Australians living with a rare disease.
+You can read more about RVA’s Research work here.
+RVA welcomes genuine partnerships with groups planning or undertaking research that addresses core principles outlined in the Action Plan.

-Read RVA’s Research Partnership Guidelines for more information.
+Read RVA’s Research Partnership Guidelines in full.

 National Alliance of Rare Disease Registries

 Following the momentum generated by this article published in the Internal Medicine Journal in 2017, RVA established the National Alliance of Rare Disease Registries (the Alliance) in 2018.
 Registries are important clinical tools and powerful cost-effective instruments to support clinical trials and translational research that has the potential to improve quality-of-care, quality-of-life and survival.
 The Action Plan calls for a national approach to person-centred rare disease registries to support national standards, best practice and minimum data sets.

 The Alliance aims to promote person-centred best practice, encourage uniformity around key principles and commit to further developing a growing understanding of the national rare disease picture.
 It was initiated by an experienced group of rare disease researchers and clinicians as a Sub-Committee for RVA in 2018.
 The Sub-Committee is currently on-hold.